As the holidays approach, I start craving cocktails that feel comforting yet bright, familiar but layered with something unexpected.

 How This Drink Became a Favorite

-I started making this cocktail during colder evenings when I wanted something comforting but not heavy.
+I started making this cocktail on colder evenings when I wanted something warming without feeling too rich.
 The mix of citrus and spice felt right, and over time it became one of those recipes I stopped thinking about and just made.
-It’s reliable, adaptable, and easy to adjust depending on who’s around the table.
+It became a dependable recipe I could easily adjust depending on who was joining me.

 - Balanced flavor: Bright citrus paired with gentle spice